masscollaborationlabs/gokursu/README.md

 Copyright (C) 2024-2025 Birleşik Dergi Yazarları

+Copyright (C) 2024-2025 exsay and contributors

+Copyright (C) 2024-2025 Açık ağ ve katkıcıları

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: